AidosKuneen/aidosd-v1/README.md

  * `aidos_node`: Host address of an Aidos node server , which must be confifured  for wallet.
  * `testnet`: Set `true` if you are using `testnet` (default: false).
  * `passphrase`: Set `false` if your program sends tokens withtout `walletpassphrase` (default :true) .
+ * `tag`: Set your identifier.
+You can use charcters 9 and A~Z and don't use other ones, and it must be under 20 characters.
+ This is used as tag in transactions aidosd sends.

 Note that `aidosd` always encrypts seeds with AES regardles `passphrase` settings.